210041258/cs_50_web_operating_system_server_/README.md

 in madness she said sgnial it's not enoght

+in her love she write : "dead is the way to appretiate"

 ## 5. Features Included:
 5.1 Visual Features:
 Responsive design for all screen sizes